 Ten Steps to Strengthen Stakeholder Engagement in the WSIS+20 Intergovernmental Phase

-Accepting endorsements until 30 October 2025.
+Closed for endorsements as of 30 October 2025.

 We, the undersigned, recognise the progress made during the preparatory phase to strengthen stakeholder engagement in line with the recommendations in the Five-Point Plan for an Inclusive WSIS+20 Review and its Eight Practical Recommendations.
 To fully implement these recommendations and advance meaningful stakeholder engagement in the intergovernmental stage, we recommend the following ten actions: